aliceliveprojects/WildLoggingDBParent/ReImplementing.md

 1. **Make sure you have checked in your earlier changes!**

-2. Login to your Heroku account, with your project identity, and go to the 'deploy' tab:
+2. Login to your Heroku account, with your project identity, and go to the **'deploy'** tab:

 3. ![heroku deploy 1](./documentation/resources/heroku_deploy_1.png)

-4. Choose 'connect to GitHub'.
+4. **Choose 'connect to GitHub'**.
 This happens:

 5. ![heroku deploy 2](./documentation/resources/heroku_deploy_2.png)

-6. Choose 'connect to GitHub' again, to confirm.
+6. **Choose 'connect to GitHub'** again, to confirm.
 This happens:

 7. ![heroku deploy 3](./documentation/resources/heroku_deploy_3.png)

-8. Fill-in the GitHub details for the account owning your repo, and sign-in.
+8. Fill-in the GitHub details **for the account owning your repo, and sign-in**.
 This now happens:

 9. ![heroku deploy 4](./documentation/resources/heroku_deploy_4.png)

 10. The left hand chooser is populated with all the GitHub personas which your login information gives you access to.
 The right hand search box allows you to search for repositories under that persona.
-Our repo is under an organisation called 'TheUrbanWild' for which we have admin access, and we called it 'WildLoggingDB'.
-Yours may be different.
+Our repo is under an organisation called **'TheUrbanWild'** for which we have admin access, and we called it **'WildLoggingDB'**. **Yours may be different**.

 11. You need admin access on a repo to grant permission for Heroku to connect to it.